Let’s move on Sundays, Brooklyn!

 Traditional African and Diasporic Forms Masterclasses (for Adults):

-A rotating series in partnership with long-time faculty member Pat Hall.
+A rotating series curated by long-time faculty Pat Hall.

 Partnerships